top of page

 the client does not need to go into detail about areas of negativity.

 All that is required is to identify those areas.
 This is most helpful for things that are potentially difficult or embarrassing for a client to talk about.
+It is quite possible to work with a problem subject that the client does not wish to share.
+The subconscious can still deal with "Problem A" if we wish to call it that.

 Resolve rather than just rationalise